bloom-lmh/awe-axios/docs/en/IOC-AOP/Aspect-Oriented Programming.md

 6.  `*`: All methods

 ::: tip Cache Optimization
-`axios-plus` caches used pointcut expressions using memoization to avoid repeated execution and improve performance.
+`awe-axios` caches used pointcut expressions using memoization to avoid repeated execution and improve performance.
 :::

 ## Advice Types (When to Intercept)